TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

 - **Static:** This renders and shows the HTML version;

-- **Interactive:** This renders and shows the JSON version and as such requires extension `reST Documentation Viewer (restdoc)`_.
+- **Interactive:** This renders and shows the JSON version and as such requires extension `Sphinx/reStructuredText Documentation Viewer (restdoc)`_.
 In addition, this layout features an integrated :ref:`reStructuredText editor <sphinx-documentation-editor>` to let you quickly edit and recompile a given chapter;

 - **PDF:** This renders and shows the PDF version and as such requires either ``pdflatex`` or ``rst2pdf``: